An Instance-optimal Algorithm for Bichromatic Rectangular Visibility: Instance optimal comparison-based algorithm in the order-oblivious setting

 This remains true if for each node in the tree we do an additional linear amount of work (in the number of points considered at that node). \end{theorem} The proof is similar in spirit to that of Theorem $\ref{thm:main_algo}$, although simpler. \begin{proof} Consider the classical top-down recursive approach to construct a kd-tree on $S$ (with linear-time median, selection), where we stop subdividing points once we have reached a bounding-box $B$ with property $C$.
 Consider any $C$-respectful partition $\Pi$ of $S$.
 Let $S_k \in \Pi$ and let $B_k$ be a corresponding bounding box with the property $C$.
 At the $j$'th level of the recursion, we have partitioned the plane into $O(2^j)$ boxes each containing at most $\ceil*{n/2^j}$ points still to be considered.
 Any box $B$ of $T_S^C$ which is entirely contained in $B_k$ has property $C$ and can be set as a leaf.
 In other words the box $B$ does not need to be recursed on and the points in $B\cap S$ are not considered at level $j$ or lower.
 Because $B_k$ intersects at most $O(\sqrt{2^j})$ boxes of $T_S^C$ at level $j$, the number of points in $S_k$ to consider at level $j$ is $min\{|S_k|, O(\sqrt{2^j} \cdot n/2^j)\}$ = $min\{|S_k|, O(n/\sqrt{2^j})\}$.
 At each level, the amount of work to be done is linear in the number of points to consider.
 The $S_k$'s cover the entire point set so by double summation we get that the runtime is in

 \end{proof}

 Note that the proof generalizes easily to any constant dimension $d>0$.
-We can apply this theorem to get the following: \begin{lemma} A set of points $S$ can be preprocessed in $O(n(\entropy(S)+1))$ time so that for any subset $S_k\subset S$, we can test if all points in $S_k$ lie in a common vertical slab containing only points of $S$ of the same color in $O(S_k)$ time. \end{lemma} \begin{proof} Let $u$ be the root of $T_S$.
-To query $u$ we simply apply the relevant result among Lemmas \ref{lemma:case-inside}, \ref{lemma:case-interior-node}, \ref{lemma:case-leaf-side} and \ref{lemma:case-leaf-corner} and then apply them recursively to the children when needed.
+We can apply this theorem to get the following: \begin{lemma} A set of points $S$ can be preprocessed in $O(n(\entropy(S)+1))$ time so that for any subset $S_k\subset S$, we can test if all points in $S_k$ lie in a common vertical slab containing only points of $S$ of the same color in $O(S_k)$ time. \end{lemma} \begin{proof} Start by projecting all points in $S$ on the horizontal line $y=0$ to get a new set of points $S'$.

-Notice that when doing so, the only nodes we visit are the root, the nodes with a bounding box intersecting the boundary of $R_L$ and their children (and $R_L$ never changes during execution).
-It is a well known result that in a (median-split) kd-tree this number is $O(\sqrt{n})$ (and $T_S$ is a subtree of such a kd-tree).
-For each of these visited nodes, we do at most $O(\log n)$ amount of work, except if it is a leaf whose bounding box intersects both the left and lower boundary of $R_L$.
-In this case we do a range-emptiness test.
-Notice that there is at most one leaf of $T_S$ for which this is the case, so this can only happen once. \end{proof}

-Which in turn implies: \begin{theorem} A cross-safety tree on $S$ can be constructed in $O(n(\entropy(S)+1))$. \end{theorem} \begin{proof} Start by projecting all points in $S$ on the horizontal line $y=0$ to get a new set of points $S'$.
 Apply the previous theorem in 1 dimension with the property $C(I)$ being ``all points of $S'$ in the interval $I$ are of the same color''.
 This requires $O(n(\entropy_C(S')+1))$ time.
 It is easy to see that with the constructed data-structure we can assign to each point the maximal monochromatic interval that contains it in linear time.
 Then we can test if all points in $S_k$ lie in a common vertical slab containing only points of $S$ of the same color in $O(S_k)$ time.
 Moreover, because all points in a safe subset of $S$ lie in such a vertical slab, we have $\entropy_C(S') \leq \entropy(S)$ and so the claim holds. \end{proof}